-Met Police: Undercover affair detective would not have been sacked
+Met Police: Detective would not have lost job over undercover relationship

 Gross misconduct was proven but no sanctions could be imposed.

-This was due to the fact that sexual relationships between undercover officers and activists were not explicitly banned at the time.
+This was due to the fact that sexual relationships between undercover officers and activists were not explicitly banned at the time he was with Monica, when Mr Boyling was working for the since-disbanded Special Demonstrations Squad (SDS).

 However, officers were told to make these relationships "fleeting" and "disastrous", the panel heard.